mParticle/docs/src/pages/integrations/iterable/audience/index.md

 1. In Iterable, navigate to to **Integrations > API Keys**.
 2. Click **New API Key**.
-3. Provide a descriptive name such as "mparticle-audience-integration"
+3. Provide a descriptive name such as `mparticle-audience-integration`.
 4. Select the `Standard` type
 5. Click "CREATE"
 6. Save the value of the key created.
 You will not be able to view it again.
 This value is needed to configure the Iterable Event Integration in mParticle.